tweag/haskell-training/material/testing.md

 Our `formsServer` is the value which gives us access to all these functionalities

-So let's suppose we have a value of type `FormsServer`
+So let's suppose we have a value of type `FormsApi AsServer`

 ```haskell
   describe "Forms API" $ do